nyunesu/nyunesu.github.io/_pages/handbook.md

 title: Nyunesu's Handbook
 ---

-## Things to ask yourself before you start thinking about the game

-- Do you have an innovative feature for this game?
-- Why are you making this game?

 ## Things to ask yourself before you prototype

 - What question do you need to answer with this prototype?